mmatschiner/tutorials/ml_phylogeny_inference/README.md

 	On Windows, just use the newest of the precompiled executables that you will find in a directory named `WindowsExecutables_v8.2.10` or similar, within the decompressed RAxML package.<br>

 	The commands given in this tutorial will assume that you compiled the parallelized PTHREADS version of RAxML (rather than the sequential or the MPI version), that you named the file simply `raxml`, and that you placed it somewhere on your computer where your system can find it (i.e. in a directory that is included in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable))).
-One way to guarantee this on Mac OS X or Linux is to place the executable in `/usr/local/bin`, for example using (if you compiled the AVX version)
+One way to guarantee this on Mac OS X or Linux is to place the executable in `/usr/local/bin`, for example using (if you compiled the AVX version) this command:

 		mv raxmlHPC-PTHREADS-AVX /usr/local/bin/raxml

-	To verify that the RAxML executable can be found by your system, type
+	To verify that the RAxML executable can be found by your system, type the following command:

 		which raxml

 	If this command outputs a path such as `/usr/local/bin/raxml`, the executable can be found.
-As another check if RAxML is working as it should, type
+As a second test if RAxML is working as it should, type this:

 		raxml -v

-	and you should see the version number as well as a list of contributing developers.
-If you do, you're ready to start the tutorial.
+	You should then see the version number as well as a list of contributing developers.
+If you do, you're ready to use RAxML.

 * **FigTree:** The program [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) by Andrew Rambaut is a very intuitive and useful tool for the visualization and (to a limited extent) manipulation of phylogenies encoded in [Newick](http://evolution.genetics.washington.edu/phylip/newicktree.html) format.
 Executables for Mac OS X, Linux, and Windows are provided on [http://tree.bio.ed.ac.uk/software/figtree/](http://tree.bio.ed.ac.uk/software/figtree/).